Career Plan/Career Plan test URLS

 wp_cache_flush_site( array( $site_id ) ) somewhere where it'll run during a normal pageload.
 Lame, but better than doing all this manually.

-#15 Updated by Jennifer Furlong almost 6 years ago
+#15 Updated by Jennifer Furlong about 6 years ago

 I started to fix a few places where the image links no longer worked.
 Uploaded some media files.
 Then, Changed some html on one of the pages.
 But, it was working for me.